-1. The Foundation courses must be completed with a grade of C or better to satisfy the General Education requirement.
-2. A maximum of two General Education courses from one department or program may be applied to satisfy Breadth, Integration, and Multicultural/International requirements.
+1. Foundation courses must be completed with a grade of C or better to satisfy the General Education requirement.
+2. A maximum of two General Education courses from one department or program may be applied to satisfy Breadth requirements.
 (However, a department or program may prohibit any General Education course from simultaneously satisfying its own departmental or programmatic requirements.)
-Integration and Multicultural/International courses used to satisfy this requirement must be taken outside the department of the student's major.
+3. Integration and Multicultural/International courses must be taken outside the department of the student's major to satisfy G.E. requirements.